 - Base Price: $16,000

 Another made-to-order teardrop is the Oregon Trail’r FronTear.
 Oregon Trailer is a small company that will design the teardrop based around your specs.
-Most campers follow similar sizing and dimensions, but you can customize everything to fit your needs.

 Because the company is small and the trailers are built to order, they require a long lead time.
 But that also gives you a more personalized experience than you would get with some of the bigger brands.